mrstevea/email-signature-generator/README.md

 ### Option 1: Use Online (Recommended)

-Visit the live generator: **[https://spendrule.github.io/email-signature-generator](https://spendrule.github.io/email-signature-generator)**
+Visit the live generator: **https://mrstevea.github.io/email-signature-generator/**

 ### Option 2: Run Locally

 1. Download or clone this repository
 2. Open `index.html` in any web browser
 3. Fill in your details
-4. Click "Copy Signature" and paste into your email client
+4. Click "Copy Signature" and paste it into your email client

 ## 📧 Installation Guide